dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 \end{equation}

 Note the subtle differences between Eqn. \@ref(eq:froc-paradigm-FPF) and Eqn. \@ref(eq:froc-paradigm-FPF1).
 The latter counts "FPs" on non-diseased and diseased cases while Eqn. \@ref(eq:froc-paradigm-FPF) counts FPs on non-diseased cases only, and for that reason the denominators in the two equations are different.
 The advisability of allowing a diseased case to be both a TP and a FP is questionable from both clinical and statistical considerations.
+However, allowing this possibility leads to the following definition.

+Definition:
-However, allowing this possibility leads to the following definition: the empirical alternative FROC1 (AFROC1) plot connects adjacent operating points $\left ( FPF_r^1, \text{LLF}_r \right )$, including the origin (0,0), with straight lines plus a straight-line segment connecting the observed end-point to (1,1).
+The empirical alternative FROC1 (AFROC1) plot connects adjacent operating points $\left ( FPF_r^1, \text{LLF}_r \right )$, including the origin (0,0), with straight lines plus a straight-line segment connecting the observed end-point to (1,1).
 The only difference between AFROC1 and the AFROC plot is in the x-axis.

 ### The weighted-AFROC1 (wAFROC1) plot {#froc-paradigm-wAFROC1}